A tug-of-war between stretching and bending in living cell sheets: Introduction

 We focus in this paper on epithelial cell monolayers.
 These tissues are composed of a single layer of cells laterally attached to one another via specialised adhesion proteins, as illustrated on Fig.~\ref{fig:scheme_active_film}.
 The inner surface of the cells is covered by a thin cortex composed of a dynamic polymer meshwork that can contract thanks to molecular motors which act as active cross-linkers \cite{salbreux2012actin}.
 Epithelial tissues line the surface of organs and vessels, physiologically defining compartments and regulating transport accros them.
 As such, epithelial monolayers are polarized, with anatomical differences between the two sides on the monolayer.
 This includes molecular motors which often exhibit an asymmetric distribution along the sheet thickness axis and are preferentially located to one of the sides \cite{st2011epithelial,asnacios2012mechanics}.
 In continuum mechanics theories, this uneven distribution of motors gives rise to both active in-plane tensions and out-of-plane torques \cite{liang2009shape, dervaux2009morphogenesis, efrati2009elastic, berthoumieux2014active, murisic2015discrete, krajnc2015theory, salbreux2017mechanics, haas2019nonlinear}.

-Our experimental system consists of a suspended cell monolayer devoid of its substrate and clamped between two cantilevers whose spacing can be adjusted (Fig.~\ref{fig:layer}).
+Our experimental system consists of a suspended cell monolayer devoid of its substrate and clamped between two cantilevers, one fixed and one mobile, whose spacing can be adjusted (Fig.~\ref{fig:layer}).
 The protocol is detailed in \cite{harris2012characterizing,harris2013generating}.
 This experimental condition allows us to specifically probe the mechanical properties of the epithelial sheets in the absence of confounding effects stemming from the substrate.
-Since the stiffness of one of the cantilevers is known, the total traction force on the cantilever can be measured and the active non-linear rheology of such suspended monolayer can be probed across various timescales \cite{khalilgharibi2019stress, bonfanti2020}.
+Since the stiffness of the mobile cantilever is known, the total traction force on the cantilever can be measured and the active non-linear rheology of such suspended monolayer can be probed across various timescales \cite{khalilgharibi2019stress, bonfanti2019unified}.
 We shall focus here on an intermediate timescale ranging roughly between 30 s and 10 min where the macroscopic monolayer stress-strain curve is well captured by an elastic model with an active pre-stress \cite{wyatt2019actomyosin}.
 However, examining the shape of the free edge of the suspended layer also revealed that the margin locally curls out-of-plane with a high spontaneous curvature of the order of the inverse of tissue thickness \cite{Fouchard806455} (see also Fig.~\ref{fig:layer}~(b) ).

 We therefore adopt the framework of Non-Euclidean elastic Plates (NEP) \cite{efrati2009elastic,pezzulla2017curvature} which generalizes the theory of F\"{o}ppl-von K\'{a}rm\'{a}n \cite{Audoly2010} to account for the presence of both in-plane pre-strain as well as spontaneous curvature.
 The peculiarity of our analysis is that, following experimental observations, we assume that the spontaneous curvature scales with the inverse of the layer thickness leading to a direct competition between stretching and bending energies to set the shape of the free edge of the monolayer.
 We then study how this competition is controlled by the active pre-strain and spontaneous curvature using a simple one parameter ansatz which we qualitatively compare to experimental results.
 Note that we do not aim at quantitatively capturing the experimental results which we rather use to motivate our theoretical study.